galpratama/navillera/README.md

 - HTML Ipsum
 - Gulp task and moreeeee just look at gulpfile.js

-## Note for Koala Users
-For you that using koala, you must save main.css even if you dont make changes to that file, because koala doesn't support compiling deep partials (_likethis.scss).
-After you saving partials, make sure for save main.scss files too.

-## Note for Codekit Users
-Works as expected

 ## Note for Gulp Users
 Yeay!!
 Let the gulp do the magic for you!
-Don por get to install nodejs of course
+Don por get to install node-js first and `npm install` of course

 ## Ideal usage